marcgeurts/checker/docs/tasks/phpunit.md

 *Default: []*

-This option specifies to only run tests from a certain group.
+This option specify to only run tests from a certain group.

 ### finder